 Washington Ground Squirrel

 They can be found around the Blue and Ochoco Mountains and the Columbia River.
 The Washington ground squirrel has a brownish-gray body and is distinct from other species in the area due to white spots on its fur.
-The spots can be as big as 4mm wide.
+The sites can be as big as 4mm wide.

 They grow to a total length of 25 cm with a weight of up to 300 grams.
 The Washington ground squirrel population is decreasing due to hunting and trapping, along with changes in agriculture.